Air Conditioning Tonnage

 What does Air Conditioning Tonnage mean?

 “Air Conditioning Tonnage” is one of the most mysterious phrases in the HVAC industry.
 Sometimes it seems like air conditioning technicians and engineers have an entire language of their own.
 Some of the words these folks use are common, but the way they use them is not.
+If you are an air conditioning repair customer, being educated in this terminology could be helpful.

 Air Conditioning Tonnage is a term for rating air conditioning units.
 Many people think it has something to do with how many tons of air the unit handled in a given time.